-You gain great freedom in the mind when you multiply your points of view.
-Most people are slaves of only one, their own - and proud of it.
+You gain great freedom in the mind when you learn to use several points of view.
+Most people are blinkered slaves of only one, their own - and worse, they are proud of it.
 Poor creatures, little do they know that you are a host today and a stranger tomorrow, and then the world, the same world will look quite different.
-You may need to find a simple way to make people understand that they are not the navel of the Universe.
+We need to find some simple examples to understand that we are not the navel of the Universe.

 This reminds me of a story: